microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationeventhandlerresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Indicates the handler result of this authentication event.

-This is an abstract type.
+An abstract type that defines the result of authentication to event listeners in Azure AD sign-ins.
+This abstract type is inherited by the [customExtensionCalloutResult](../resources/customextensioncalloutresult.md) resource type.

 ## Properties
 None.